exercism/python/exercises/practice/wordy/.approaches/lambdas-in-a-dictionary/content.md

     return equation[0]
 ```

-This approach is nearly identical to the [string, list, and dict methods][approach-string-list-and-dict-methods] and the [import callables from the operator][approach-import-callables-from-operator] approaches, so it is recommended that you review those before going over this one.
+This approach is nearly identical to the [string, list, and dict methods][approach-string-list-and-dict-methods] and the [import callables from the `operator` module][approach-import-callables-from-operator] approaches, so it is recommended that you review those before going over this one.
-The major difference here is the use of [`lambda expressions`][lambdas] in place of `operator` methods or string representations in the OPERATIONS dictionary.
+The major difference here is the use of [`lambda expressions`][lambdas] in place of `operator` methods or string representations in the `OPERATIONS` dictionary.

 `lambda expressions` are small "throwaway" expressions that are simple enough to not require a formal function definition or name.
 They are most commonly used in [`key functions`][key-functions], the built-ins [`map`][map] and [`filter`][filter], and in [`functools.reduce`][functools-reduce].